faircloth-lab/phyluce/docs/tutorial_I.rst

             └── trinity.log

-Your species-specific assembly files are in the `trinity-assemblies` directory nested in species-specific directories that correspond to the name for the assembly you used in the `assembly.conf` file (to the left of the colon).
-Each name is appended with `trinity` because that's what trinity_ requires.
+Your species-specific assembly files are in the `trinity-assemblies` directory nested within species-specific directories that correspond to the name you used in the `assembly.conf` file (to the left of the colon).
+Each name is appended with `_trinity` because that's what trinity_ requires.
 There is a symlink_ within each species-specific folder so that you now the "contigs" you assembled are in `Trinity.fasta`.  `trinity.log` holds the log output from trinity_.

 There is also a `contigs` directory within this folder.
-The `contigs` directory is the important one, because it contains symlinks_ to all of the species-specific contigs - meaning, you can treat this single folder as if it contains all of your assembled contigs.
+The `contigs` directory is the important one, because it contains symlinks_ to all of the species- specific contigs.
+This means that you can treat this single folder as if it contains all of your assembled contigs.

 Assembly QC